 - Internships.
 Opportunities include credit-bearing academic programs and non-credit placements.

-- Teaching English.
+- Teaching Abroad.
 Many students teach English abroad either in language institutes, businesses or on a private tutorial basis.

-- International Careers.
-If you want to think long-term, check out these Web sites.
+- Other Work Opportunities.
+If you want to think long-term, check out these Web sites and resources

 Study abroad is like spring training for this century.
 It helps you develop the fundamentals, the teamwork, and the determination to succeed."-Hillary Rodham Clinton, U.S. Secretary of State